Musculoskeletal pain, including low back pain and especially coccyx pain (tailbone pain,

 Medical Licensure New Jersey

-Certification American Board of Physical Medicine & Rehabilitation - Physical Medicine an American Board of Physical Medicine & Rehabilitation - Pain Medicine ( Phys
+Certification American Board of Physical Medicine & Rehabilitation - Physical Medicine and Rehabilitation

 Relevant Publications